Ali Hossain Alewai Daraji

 Biography

-• M49MAE: Stress and Dynamic Analysis II/ MEng Fourth-year, lead the Dynamic Analysis part, lectures, coursework and tutorials.
+M49MAE: Stress and Dynamic Analysis II/ MEng level 7

 Research Interests

-Ali Daraji is interseted in modelling of passive and smart structures using finite element, ANSYS simulation and experimental methods to investigate:
+Ali Daraji is interested in the modelling of dynamic passive and smart structures using finite elements, simulation in Ansys workbench, APDL, Matlab and simulink packages and experimental methods, focusing on:

-1. Active vibration control of flexible structures by optimally placed of discrete piezoelectric sensors and actuators using genetic algorithms.
+1. Active vibration control of flexible structures by optimally placing of discrete piezoelectric sensors and actuators using genetic algorithms.

-2. Optimisation of energy harvesting from structural vibration.
+2. Optimisation of energy harvesting by converting structural vibration to electric power.

 4. Optimal placement of discrete piezoeelectric sensors and actuators using genetic algorithms and developed methodologies for active vibration control, energy harvesting and structure health monitoring.